-Lawrence J. Burian is executive vice president, general counsel and secretary of The Madison Square Garden Company, responsible for overseeing and directing all of the company's legal affairs.
-He is responsible for providing legal advice to executive management and for managing the company's legal department, including all corporate, commercial, transactional, litigation and day-to-day legal matters.
+As executive vice president, general counsel and secretary of The Madison Square Garden Company, Lawrence J. Burian oversees and directs all of the company's legal affairs.
+He is responsible for advising executive management on key legal and strategic matters and for managing the company's legal department, including all corporate, commercial, transactional, litigation, regulatory and day-to-day legal matters.